 That study does lead to some concerns about how helpful fenugreek actually is, and how much of it is in our own heads.
 It may still be worth giving it a try, as many moms swear by this herb.

-Almonds are filled with protein and calcium, which may be nutrients that you’re lacking.
+These protein-and-calcium-filled nuts have the nutrients that lots of women are lacking.
 Compensating for those missing nutrients could help build your supply back up.
 It’s another easy addition, and a simple snack to add into your day.

 Go ahead and try these items for yourself to see if they work for you.
 Everybody is unique, and certain foods and beverages may have nutrients that stimulate your milk production, even though they may not help someone else’s supply.
 If you have a severe decrease in supply, make sure to discuss your concerns with a lactation consultant!
 However, if you’re just looking to help boost your supply, these items are a good place to start!